 If you have your heart set on a private school then you should consider applying for a CSS Profile for your financial aid needs.
 Even independent and international students may apply for a CSS Profile so long as they want to attend college in the US.

 Unlike the FAFSA, the CSS Profile requires applicants to pay to send the report to each Profile college that they apply to.
 You will have to pay $25 for the first college and $16 for every additional college.
 If you qualify for an SAT fee waiver though, you will also get your Profile fee waived.
 This usually applies to students whose parents’ annual income is less than $45,000.

 The CSS Profile Application Process

 Application is easy.
 You may sign up via the College Board web site, and if you have already created a profile for the SAT, PSAT, or any other College Board exam, you may use that profile to apply for and sign up for a CSS Profile.

 Filling the CSS Profile can be a lengthy process.
 However, the information gets saved automatically.
 If you need to log out and continue the application process later, you can pick up right where you left off.
 Just keep in mind though that some information may not be changed once it has been completed, so pay attention when you begin the application process.

-Should You Fill Out the FAFSA and the CSS Profile?
+Should You Fill Out the FAFSA Fed Loans and the CSS Profile?